solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_01_Alerts.md

 Once the monitoring rules have been created, alerts should be created.
 The operations team will want to know as quickly as possible when a pending outage or system issue is developing.
 Understanding the symptoms is critical. *"You can't fix what you don't know is broken."*

+Alert creation will take fine tuning.
+Focus less on integrating monitoring with IT Service Management (ITSM) systems for Incident Management, and seize new opportunities that let cloud automation replace more expensive service management processes, thereby eliminating incidents.

 **Consider the following principles for determining whether a symptom is an appropriate candidate for alerting:**

 - Does it matter?
 Is the issue symptomatic of a real problem or issue influencing the overall health of the application?
 For example, do you care whether the CPU utilization is high on the resource?
 Or that a particular SQL query running on a SQL database instance on that resource is consuming high CPU utilization over a sustained period?
 Because the CPU utilization condition is a real issue, you should alert on it.
 But you don't need to notify the team, because it doesn't help point to what is causing the condition in the first place.
 Alerting and notifying on the SQL query process utilization issue is both relevant and actionable.